 3. Ground Covers and Sod.
-Areas of residential lots that are not covered by buildings, driveways, swimming pools, or other hard surfaces shall be sodded or planted with permitted ground covers as set out in Appendix B, Plant Lists. unless they are covered by woodlands, crops, or feedstock.
+Areas of residential lots that are not covered by buildings, driveways, swimming pools, or other hard surfaces shall be sodded or planted with ground covers, unless they are covered by woodlands, crops, or feedstock.

-D. Building Landscaping or Hardscaping.
+C. Building Landscaping or Hardscaping.